LordButley/H.o.r.s.e-named-Qwerty/README.md

 ## Project Goals

-* Create a user-friendly and accessible website.
+* Create a user-friendly program.
-* Create a learning game that is straight forward to start, play and restart.
+* Create a game that is straight forward to start, play and restart.
-* Create a translation game that can be played with questions in English or Hiragana.
+* Create a game that has additional benefits to the user.
 * Ensure that questions are randomised and not repeated
-* Ensure that answers are randomised so that the language is learnt rather than the questions
-* Provide the user with constant feedback on their progress through the game and through the site.
+* Provide the user with feedback on their progress through the program and through the game.
+* Catch all incorrect inputs that may break the program
-* Give the website a Japanese feel through imagery.
+* Give the user a choice of difficulty setting
-* Ensure the website is viewable across devices of all sizes.
+* Give the user a choice of questions
-* To create a website that would be immediately useful when live but also has scope to be expanded.
+* Create a database for the storage of user scores
+* Provide the user with their score as well as the top 5 scores of all users.

 ## User Stories

-* As a user visiting the site for the first time, I want to be able to navigate the website intuitively.
+* As a user visiting the site for the first time, I want to be able to navigate the program intuitively.
-* As a user visiting the site for the first time, I want to be able to play the game quickly and easily
+* As a user visiting the site for the first time, I want to be able to play the game quickly and easily.
-* As a user, I want to be able to access the website on desktop, tablet and mobile devices to ensure convenience.
-* As a user, I want to be able to easily access the social media accounts of "JapanEasy".
-* As a user, I want to be provided with feedback such as correct and incorrect scores to allow me to monitor my learning progress.
+* As a user, I want to be provided with feedback such as correct answers.
-* As a user, I want to be able to choose whether the questions are in English or Hiragana.
+* As a user, I want to be able to choose a theme of questions.
 * As a user, I want to be able to set the difficulty of the quiz
-* As a user, I want the questions *and* answers to be randomised to help with learning.
+* As a user, I want the questions to be randomised to keep the game interesting.
+* As a user, I do not want to break the program by putting in unexpected inputs.

 ## Target Audience

 The target audience of this website is any person who :

+* enjoys games
-* wants to learn Japanese
+* want to improve their typing ability
-* is learning Japanese and wants a helpful learning aid
-* has learnt Japanese and wants a revision aid

 ## Structure